 We will attract people with the right attributes such as compassion and empathy and who care about what they do.
 We will support these people by encouraging providers to offer exciting opportunities which are flexible and attractive to potential job seekers and individuals who previously had not considered a career in care.
 These ambitions will be underpinned by Values Based Recruitment, Great Leadership and Organisational Ethos.

 The aspiration will be to ensure we have enabling and personalised services through the promotion of workforce development initiatives which will focus on the delivery of quality care and improving standards.

 We will create an education based 'passport' approach that is universally accepted by providers as a mark of quality and by individuals as a professional standard through the proposed Care Professional Standards Academy.

 The Care Professional Standards Academy is a new innovative concept for Hertfordshire, at its core will be a passport system for proving quality monitored training, development and qualifications.
-Benefits will include: i) Enabling staff moving across the sector to be trained to a consistent level of quality by kite-marked learning professionals ii) Building Professional Standards into the Academy, individuals will be more attracted into caring roles because they will see clear career pathways supporting the recruitment crisis. iii) Working with partners such schools, colleges and the university to guide individuals through their learning journey.
-This will include apprenticeships of all types up to and including Nurse Associate Higher Apprenticeships, it will also focus on work placements and pathways iv) Cost savings will be made supporting providers to recruit quality staff and make significant savings on retraining v) Professionalising the workforce - making people proud to work in care vi) Providing staff with greater confidence to manage more complex clients vii) Accessing and aligning available funding streams The Academy will take individuals who have the right values and attitudes and The Academy will take individuals who have the right values and attitudes and develop them into the skilled workforce Hertfordshire residents deserve.
+Benefits will include:

+- i) Enabling staff moving across the sector to be trained to a consistent level of quality by kite-marked learning professionals - ii) Building Professional Standards into the Academy, individuals will be more attracted into caring roles because they will see clear career pathways supporting the recruitment crisis. - iii) Working with partners such schools, colleges and the university to guide individuals through their learning journey.
+This will include apprenticeships of all types up to and including Nurse Associate Higher Apprenticeships, it will also focus on work placements and pathways - iv) Cost savings will be made supporting providers to recruit quality staff and make significant savings on retraining - v) Professionalising the workforce making people proud to work in care vi) Providing staff with greater confidence to manage more complex clients vii) Accessing and aligning available funding streams

+The Academy will take individuals who have the right values and attitudes and develop them into the skilled workforce Hertfordshire residents deserve.
 In addition to recruiting the right people, it is important that providers are given the skills to meet best practice recruitment standards.

-We will do this by: i) Ensuring all potential recruits have access to information on social care and are made aware of the varied care learning pathways and career development opportunities that exist in Hertfordshire ii) Promoting The Hertfordshire Good Care Campaign that reflects the needs of the sector iii) Promoting opportunities for work related experiences. iv) Building into the workforce development offer , programmes focused on Values Based Recruitment, Great Leadership and Organisational Ethos v) Building on the Piloted Hertfordshire Good Care Recruitment Service and to link to any National Social Care Recruitment Services as they emerge, such as Skills for Care vi) Educating providers on how to recruit via facilitated peer learning initiatives We aim to embed Connected Lives in all training and development programmes for providers - Hertfordshire's strengths based framework that aims to enable people to live independently and be supported to connect with their communities.
+We will do this by:

+- i) Ensuring all potential recruits have access to information on social care and are made aware of the varied care learning pathways and career development opportunities that exist in Hertfordshire - ii) Promoting The Hertfordshire Good Care Campaign that reflects the needs of the sector - iii) Promoting opportunities for work related experiences. - iv) Building into the workforce development offer, programmes focused on Values Based Recruitment, Great Leadership and Organisational Ethos - v) Building on the Piloted Hertfordshire Good Care Recruitment Service and to link to any National Social Care Recruitment Services as they emerge, such as Skills for Care - vi) Educating providers on how to recruit via facilitated peer learning initiatives

+We aim to embed Connected Lives in all training and development programmes for providers - Hertfordshire's strengths based framework that aims to enable people to live independently and be supported to connect with their communities.
 We want to make people's lives better - by connecting them to people, services, technology, communities, networks, and other people.

-Impact/Results for SME/Micro employers: Adult Social Care providers will: - Stakeholders Have an impartial view of their service and will identify training gaps and have more robust training management systems in place.
+Impact/Results for SME/Micro employers:

+Adult Social Care providers will: -

+- Have an impartial view of their service and will identify training gaps and have more robust training management systems in place. - Have a well trained workforce.
+Staff teams will be more committed and provide better quality care as their knowledge, competence and confidence increases as a result of the training. - Retention rates will increase - Significant reduction in the use of Agency staff post training owning to better retention.

+Stakeholders